OpenBfS/UncertRadio/README.md

 liquid scintillation measurement procedures of e.g. Strontium isotopes.

-![UncertRadio Monte-Carlo result page](icons/UR2MC_EN.png)
+![UncertRadio Monte-Carlo result page](icons/UR2MC_EN.png) **Figure 1:** Example of results obtained with the Monte Carlo simulation using weighted linear least squares (WLS) in accordance with [ISO 11929-2:2025](https://www.iso.org/standard/90840.html).
+The three displayed  distributions refer, top-down, to the output quantity, the decision threshold, and the detection limit.
+The curves shown in blue color represent the Gaussians calculated analytically [ISO 11929-1:2025](https://www.iso.org/standard/90839.html).
+The vertical dashed lines represent the lower and upper limit of the coverage interva, and in between are the mean value (upper graph), the decision threshold (middle), the decision threshold and the detection limit (lower).

 There are two main analytical approaches used within the software differing by the equations for the evaluation: